Voilett-Roze/asus/Policy-based-routing.md

 You CANNOT configure a policy that will be based on a port through the webui - only on IPs (or subnets).
 If you need more flexibility in your rules, you can look at this [alternate manual method](/RMerl/asuswrt-merlin/wiki/Policy-based-routing-(manual-method)).
 Note that this method might interfere with other features, such as Adaptive QoS.

+Also note that this feature is only compatible with OpenVPN tunnels using a TUN interface - it's not compatible with configurations set up with a TAP interface.

 ### Examples